Juju 4.0 Architecture

 The dbWorker is responsible for starting the local Dqlite node and negotiating its membership in the cluster.
 Each controller is a Dqlite node.
 Nodes are joined to the cluster based on the configuration file written by the controller charm.

-It also maintains a set of trackedDB workers, one for each database.
+It also maintains a set of trackedDB child workers, one for each database.
 Juju has a main controller database, plus one for each model.
 These workers export to other workers, the ability to acquire a transaction runner.
-Each one monitors the health of its database connection and implements a retry strategy for transactions submitted the database.
+Each one monitors the health of its database connection and implements a retry strategy for transactions submitted to the database.

 Change stream